shadi-nakhal/Cv-Styling/README.md

 ### 1 - Preparing:

-1. Get into your submission folder.
-Exercises > CV-Styling.
+1. Fork this repository then clone the fork to your pc.

 ### 2 - Implement Style 1: